nanadanelia/TeamB-DDIT-2026/TeamB-platform_strategy_canvas_v1.md

-# Activity: Platform Strategy Canvas
+# Platform Strategy Canvas Template

 ## Purpose

-Apply platform theory to the client's specific competitive situation and make a strategic recommendation: build, join, defend, or acquire.
+This canvas maps your client's position in the platform competitive structure and produces a specific strategic recommendation: build, join, defend, or acquire.

-## Output
-Platform Strategy Canvas v1

-## Time
-55 minutes

-## Process
+## Instructions

-1. Sections 1 to 4 (20 minutes): Fill in value unit, producer side, consumer side, and network effect mechanism.
-Draw on Platform Revolution theory from pre-reading.

-2. Section 5 (10 minutes): Assess client's current position.
-Is the client today primarily a producer, consumer, or could it be a platform operator?
-What is its current leverage?

-3. Section 6 (15 minutes): Make a specific strategic recommendation.
-Justify with three reasons: one about client capabilities, one about competitive dynamics, one about financial logic.
+Complete during the Saturday Platform Strategy Canvas workshop.
+Use the Platform Revolution concepts from the afternoon teaching block and your industry knowledge from Weekend 1.

+---

+## Section 1.
+Value unit

+What is the minimum unit of interaction the platform could facilitate in this industry?
+What changes hands between the two sides?

+- Value unit:
+- Description:

+---

+## Section 2.
+Producer side

+Who produces value on the platform?
+What do they get from participation?

+- Producer type:
+- What they contribute:
+- What they receive:
+- Current number or market size:

+---

+## Section 3.
+Consumer side

+Who consumes value on the platform?
+What do they get from participation?

+- Consumer type:
+- What they seek:
+- What they receive:
+- Current number or market size:

+---

+## Section 4.
+Network effect mechanism

+- Primary network effect type (direct, indirect, data, local):
+- Mechanism description:
+- Critical mass threshold: what scale is needed for the effect to become self-sustaining?
+- Risk of negative network effects:

+---

+## Section 5.
+Client position

+Where does the client sit today?

+- Current role: producer / consumer / potential platform operator
+- Current leverage in the market:
+- Data assets available:
+- Customer relationship strength:

+---

+## Section 6.
+Strategic recommendation

+Choose one: Build / Join / Defend / Acquire

+- Recommendation:
+- Reason 1 (client capabilities):
+- Reason 2 (competitive dynamics):
+- Reason 3 (financial logic):

+---

+## Section 7.
+First move

-4. Section 7 (10 minutes): Define the first move.
-One specific action in the next 6 months.
-Who owns it?
-What does success look like?
+What is the one specific action the client must take in the next 6 months?

+- Action:
+- Owner:
+- Success metric:
+- Investment required (order of magnitude):

+---

-## Quality standard
+## Quality check

-Your recommendation must be specific.
-Not "we recommend exploring a platform strategy" but "we recommend building a two-sided lending platform connecting SME borrowers to institutional lenders, subsidizing the borrower side through zero-fee account opening in Year 1."
+Before finalizing:
+- Is the recommendation specific, not vague?
+- Are the three justification reasons distinct and evidence-based?
+- Does the first move pass the specificity test: could someone actually execute it?
+- Have you confronted the chicken-and-egg problem if you recommended Build?

 ## Deliverable

-Save as:
+Save in your team folder as:
 `platform_strategy_canvas_v1.md`